maittreyyyy/Project/README.md

 **Do states systematically pay different reimbursement prices for the same drug, and do those differences persist over time?**

-To answer this, the project calculates **price per prescription** and evaluates cross-state and quarterly variation.
+To answer this, the project calculates **cost per unit reimbursement** and evaluates cross-state and quarterly variation.

+The final business-facing question becomes:

+**If I select a drug, a state, and the next quarter, what cost per unit reimbursement should I expect?**

 ---